 Steps and stairs

-- Use gates or barriers at the top and bottom of stairs to keep young children from falling. - · Steps and stairs should be well lit. - Children should be able to reach light switches - otherwise use nightlights (without cords).
+- Use gates or barriers at the top and bottom of stairs to keep young children from falling. - · Ensure steps and stairs are well lit. - Use night lights or light switches that children can reach.

 Slips and trips